 Trees planted during the warm, dry season in Portland struggle to survive and are more likely than winter-planted trees to die before they get established.
 For this reason, we encourage planting during the cool, wet season by limiting the program window.
 Trees purchased, planted, and/or submitted outside of the program window are not eligible for a Treebate credit.

-No. Treebate is a rate reduction program made possible by City of Portland utility ratepayers.
+Sorry, no. Treebate is a rate reduction program made possible by City of Portland utility ratepayers.
 The Treebate credit is applied directly to your City of Portland sewer/stormwater/water utility bill.
 If you receive your utility service from another provider, we encourage you to contact them directly to express your interest in a similar program for your service area.

 Your utility account number is located in the top right-hand corner of your sewer/stormwater/water utility bill.
 The number is ten digits and uses the following format: 29X-XXX-XXX-0.
 You may also obtain your account number by calling the Water Bureau Customer Service line at 503-823-7770.
 Treebate staff does not have access to the Water Bureau’s database and cannot look up your account information for you.

 Treebate credit requests are batched and processed monthly.
 Your Treebate will appear as an “adjustment” (you will not see the word “Treebate”).
 When the adjustment is applied depends on your billing cycle.
-If you have not seen an adjustment on one of the two bills following your application, please contact Treebate staff at firstname.lastname@example.org or 503-823-2255.
+If you have not seen an adjustment on one of the two bills following your application, please contact Treebate staff at firstname.lastname@example.org or 503-823-7640.

 Treebate credits 50% of the cost of the tree up to a maximum of $20 for small, $30 for medium, and $50 for large trees.
 Treebate credits 50% up to $10 for edible fruit trees.
 Size is determined based on the average mature height and width of the tree.
 See Program Details for more information.